← Back to research

 vs AlternativeAI Gateway AdvantageCompetitor Advantage

-Direct provider APIsOne key, fallbacks, observabilityNo middleman, full control
+Direct provider APIsOne key, fallbacks, observabilityNo middleman, no ZDR/processing fees

 LiteLLM ProxyManaged, no infrastructureSelf-hosted, open-source, more config

-OpenRouterVercel integration, no markupMore model variety, specialized routing
+OpenRouterVercel integration, no markupBroader catalog, faster model adds, conditional routing[6]

 Best fit: Teams using Vercel who want unified multi-provider access without managing infrastructure or paying markup.